-The Division of Student Affairs continues to conduct surveys to assess the effectiveness of alcohol and drug awareness programs.
+Virginia Tech Student Affairs continues to conduct surveys to assess the effectiveness of alcohol and drug awareness programs.
 The results have been gratifying.
 A heavy majority of students learn from the programs and intend to make at least some positive changes.